MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-uproject.md

 To edit the Unreal Engine project settings, right-click on the `.uproject` file in the Solution Explorer and choose **Edit Unreal Engine project settings**.
 This opens the `ProjectSettings.json` file in the editor.
 You can then change project settings such as which project files and engine files to exclude from the Solution explorer view, what shared include paths to exclude from IntelliSense, and so on.

 :::image type="complex" source="../media/vs-unreal-engine-project-properties.png" alt-text="A screenshot of a right click on the LyraStarterGame.uproject solution explorer item.":::
 A menu appears and at the bottom is the option to edit the Unreal Engine project settings.
-Selecting this options opens the .uproject file in the editor.
+Selecting this option opens the `.uproject` file in the editor.
 :::image-end:::

 ## Common issues and solutions

 - Your engine and game code must be on the same drive.
-- Folders with multiple `.uproject` files in the same folder are not supported.
+- Folders with multiple `.uproject` files in the same folder aren't supported.
 To open a specific `.uproject` file when there are multiple project files in the same folder, use **File** > **Open** > **Unreal Engine project**.
 - If you open an Unreal Engine project via **File** > **Open** > **Unreal Engine project**, the project won't appear in Visual Studio's **File** > **Recent Projects and Solutions** list.
 If you open the Unreal Engine project via **File** > **Open Folder**, then the opened Unreal Engine project appears in the recently opened projects list.
-- Some extensions may not work with a project that has been opened as an Unreal Engine project.
+- Some extensions may not work with a project opened as an Unreal Engine project.
 - The property window is empty for source files.
 This is currently by design.
-- There is a solution file in the folder view.
-This is generated by Unreal Engine and is not used by Visual Studio.
-You can ignore it.
+- There's a solution file in the folder view.
+Unreal Engine generates this file.
+It isn't used by Visual Studio and you can ignore it.

 ## Related content